 In February 2019, the Australian Government released their long-awaited reports into psychological services under Medicare from the Mental Health Reference Group, Allied Health Reference Group and the Pain Management Clinical Committee.
 These were commissioned as part of the MBS Review.
-The mental health report makes a number of recommendations, including the addition of 14 more evidence-based therapies under Better Access, including EMDR.
-This is currently only an initial recommendation.
-It might be a long road in the end, but this is definitely a worthwhile goal; to give EMDR the recognition it deserves and increase clients’ accessibility to this treatment under Medicare.
+The mental health report made a number of recommendations, including the addition of 14 more evidence-based therapies under Better Access, including EMDR.
+However, this was only the initial recommendation, and it was still a long road ahead before EMDR was officially added to the list of approved Focused Psychological Strategies under the Better Access to Mental Health Care Scheme.

 Following the MBS Review Taskforce, it was finally announced that from 1 May 2020, EMDR would officially be added to the list of Focused Psychological Strategies.
 From this day forward, therapists with appropriate training and experience in providing EMDR therapy could now do so and their services were eligible for Medicare rebates for clients with a valid Better Access Mental Health Care Plan, or for clients utilising the Bushfire Recovery Access Initiative.

 It required the tireless efforts of many dedicated people and successive EMDRAA Boards over the years, but finally, EMDR therapy gained the recognition it deserved and increased clients’ accessibility to this treatment under Medicare.